One Dad, Two Dads, Brown Dad, Blue Dads: Summary

 The story begins with the protagonist, an unnamed elementary school girl, exclaiming, "I don't know who has dads that are blue!"
 From there, another character named "Lou" is introduced.
 Lou has two "blue" dads, and proceeds to describe how "blue" they are.
 The plot then goes back and forth between the protagonist and Lou, with the protagonist asking all sorts of questions about Lou's dads.
 After all of the questions are asked by the protagonist, Lou explains his dads are "blue", and "they're just like all other dads---- black, white, or green."
 It is at this point that the protagonist realizes that even though Lou's dads are "blue", they can still do all of the things that a typical dad would do.
 At the end of the book, another character is brought in, named Jean.
 Jean invites the protagonist and Lou to come see her dad, who is green.

 Genre

-One Dad, Two Dads, Brown Dad, Blue Dads is a fictional children's book aimed at elementary school children.
+One Dad, Two Dads, Brown Dad, Blue Dads is a children's book of fiction aimed at elementary school children.
 The storybook combines illustrations with short text, "S. Alyson has written several children's books under the pen name Johnny Valentine, of which this book is one."
 Alyson's children's book has been discussed when talking about LGBTQ content.